 - The Blank Weekly Planner Printable (use it for fitness, diet, homeschool, anything)

-- The Chore Chart Template for Kids
+- Free Weekly Chore Chart Template for Kids

-Prepare for Being Inside
+3. Prepare for Being Inside

-With that, let’s prepare for how to take care of ourselves if we’re sick or stuck inside.
+And finally, let’s prepare for how to take care of ourselves if we’re sick or stuck inside.
 Start with your self care kit, then be sure to update your medicine cabinets or make a sick kit to prepare you for flu season.

 Next, if you’re feeling ambitious, put together a few family items that will keep you busy if you’re quarantining.
 Try puzzles, kids crafts, books, and new movies. -This Rainy Day To Do List is helpful too!

 Tuck these kits all away for later, and you’ll find that when you need them, they’ll save your sanity.

-Something to Consider With Your Cute Fall Bucket List
+To Consider With Your Cute Fall Bucket List

-Now, what did I forget?
 What are the top 3 things on your fall bucket list?

 Other family posts to enjoy…